 The new Pembree D2A pedal is still machined from high-grade aerospace aluminium, but the 100mm x 110mm platform is now one-piece.

-Although the pedal is totally flat, Pembree has attempted to create a bit of concavity by only placing pins around the perimeter.
-This is not as effective as a pedal where the concavity is machined into the platform, because the pins can sink into the sole of your shoe.
+Although the pedal is totally flat, Pembree has attempted to create a bit of concavity by only placing pins around the perimeter of the platform.
+This is not as effective as a pedal where the concavity is machined into the platform, like Nukeproof or HT, because the pins often sink into the sole of your shoe, but with a harder shoe we could definitely feel the shape to the D2A.
+The downside of that is the thicker pins don’t bite as deep, and the D2A tends to feel a little less secure when you are pedalling across roots or rolling into a really steep section.